A detailed guide to all relevant fees for stock trading at eToro

 The inactivity fee is a flat fee that is charged if the account hasn't seen any trading or other activity for a certain period of time.
 It is typically charged on a regular basis, usually monthly or quarterly.

-At eToro, there is an inactivity fee with the following conditions: $10 per month after one year inactivity.
-Inactivity means that you don't log in to your account.
+At eToro, there is an inactivity fee with the following conditions: $10 per month after one year inactivity. eToro defines inactivity as not logging into your account..

 Wrap-up